JeffreyRodriguez/Liberator12k/Developers.md

 Want to customize the designs to fit the materials you have on hand?
 Change gauge or caliber completely, or something even more extreme?

+The real "secret sauce" of this project, is the software library I developed during the design process of these guns.
+I tried a lot of different ideas, and what I came away with, is an OpenSCAD software library chock-full of useful *configurable* gun parts.

+If you browse through the code, you'll see the project has been grouped into major functional areas.

+  * Ammo - Printable Ammunition
+  * Receiver - Lower+Universal Receiver
+  * Forends - Interchangeable forends for the receiver
+  * Tooling - Printable tools for gun making
+  * Vitamins - Store-bought parts, nut and bolts, collars, etc.
+  * Toys - Ideas I've tried and thrown away, or not.

 ## Requirements
 If you're running Linux/Mac and have `make` available, there are Makefiles here.